MicrosoftDocs/microsoft-style-guide/styleguide/numbers.md

   Don't use ordinal numbers, such as *June* *first* or *October twenty-eighth,* for dates.
 Use a numeral instead: *June 1, October 28.*

   **Global tip** To avoid confusion, always spell out the name of the month.
 The positions of the month and day vary by country.
 For example, 6/12/2017 might be June 12, 2017 or December 6, 2017.

+## Phone numbers

+Use hyphens—not parentheses, periods, spaces, or anything else—to separate the parts of a phone number.

+Example 612-555-0175

+**Global tip** For information about how to format phone numbers in a region outside the United States and Canada, refer to the localization style guide for that region.

 ## Negative numbers